Magento 2 Website/ Store / Store View Explained

 - Different shops can have different products assigned.

-With Magento 1 and Magento 2 store views you can:
+Magento 1 and Magento 2 store views allow you to:

 Imagine that you sell electronics, software and DVDs.
 For that you want to create 3 websites.
-You would like them on separate subdomains, so we have electornics.companyname.com, software.companyname.com and dvds.companyname.com.
+You would like them on separate subdomains, so you have electornics.companyname.com, software.companyname.com and dvds.companyname.com.

 In electornics.companyname.com store you would like to sell mobile devices and computers, thus you create 2 separate stores for them - Mobiles and Computers.
-Each of them has lots of categories and subcategories, so it makes sense to create separate category tree with own root category for each.
-From one website your clients can switch between the strores.
+Each of them has lots of categories and subcategories, so it makes sense to create a separate category tree with own root category for each.
+Your clients will be able to switch between the stores within one website.

 Thanks for your explanation on scopes in Magento.
 Just a little correction: companyname.com/software is not a subdomain of companyname.com - it is a directory on the domain.
 A subdomain could be software.companyname.com 🙂